Lab-ANT/ISSD/README.md

 This is the repository for the paper entitled "ISSD: Indicator Selection for Time Series State Detection"

 # Usage
-If you only want to use ISSD or IRSD, please refer to ```usage_example.py```, which contains detailed examples of ISSD and IRSD.
+If you only want to use ISSD, please refer to ```usage_example.py```, which contains detailed examples of ISSD.
+Note that the master branch is mainly for the reproducibility, A lite version of ISSD will soon be available at the lite branch。

 # Reproducibility
 To reproduce the results reported in the paper, please refer to the following guideline.